bluedynamics/agx.sphinx/docs/source/imprint.rst

 Imprint
 =======

-This website is copyrighted by the
-`BlueDynamics Alliance <http://bluedynamics.com>`_
+This website is maintained and copyrighted by the `BlueDynamics Alliance <http://bluedynamics.com>`_

 All content - if not otherwise marked - is licensed under the